ruslanpalagin/form-validator/readme.md

 import ElegantValidator from 'elegant-validator'
-// you may use your own set of validators or add/redefine it in runtime import defaultValidators from 'elegant-validator/src/defaultValidators'
+// you may use your own set of validators or add/redefine it in runtime import defaultValidators from 'elegant-validator/src/defaultValidators' import defaultMessagesEn from 'elegant-validator/src/defaultMessagesEn'

-// you may define few instances (services) for various application features const ev = new ElegantValidator(defaultValidators)
+// you may define few instances (services) for various application features const ev = new ElegantValidator(defaultValidators, defaultMessagesEn)

 // define schema for some use case const schema = { email: ['required', 'email', 'length:7:255'], name: 'length:3:255' }